George Floyd, whose death energized a movement, to be buried

 HOUSTON -- The black man whose death has inspired a worldwide reckoning over racial injustice will be buried in Houston Tuesday, carried home in a horse-drawn carriage.

 George Floyd, who was 46 when he was killed, will be laid to rest next to his mother.
-On May 25, as a white Minneapolis officer pressed a knee on Floyd's neck for several minutes, the dying man cried out for his mother.
+On May 25, as a white Minneapolis officer pressed a knee on Floyd's neck, the dying man cried out for his mother.

 His funeral will be private.
-A public memorial service was held Monday in Houston, where he grew up.
-Some 6,000 people attended.
+Some 6,000 people attended a public memorial service Monday in Houston, where he grew up.

 Shorty after the memorial ended, Floyd's casket was placed in a hearse and escorted by police back to a funeral home.

-'I've been stopped by police.
+"I've been stopped by police.
 I understand the situation.
-I can only imagine," said said Osarobo, who works as an engineer in the oil and gas industry.
+I can only imagine," said Osarobo, who works as an engineer in the oil and gas industry.
 "What if it was me?
 What if it was my brother?
 What if it was my sister?
-What if it was my son?'
+What if it was my son?"

-Those were questions that many black Americans have asked not just in recent weeks, but for decades.
+Those were questions many black Americans have asked not just in recent weeks, but for decades.

-Calls for 'defunding the police' have cropped up in many communities, and people around the world took to the streets in solidarity, saying that reforms and dialogue must not stop with Floyd's funeral.
+Calls for "defunding the police" have cropped up in many communities, and people around the world have taken to the streets in solidarity, saying that reforms and dialogue must not stop with Floyd's funeral.

 His death has also reshaped the presidential race.
-President Donald Trump is hoping to rebound from one of the lowest points of his presidency as recent polls show that 8 in 10 Americans believe the country is headed in the wrong direction and even spiraling out of control.
-The president got a boost late last week with a better-than-expected jobs report, but he's struggling to show consistent leadership on several issues, including the nationwide protests against police brutality.
+To be reelected, President Donald Trump must rebound from one of the lowest points of his presidency, with recent polls showing that 8 in 10 Americans believe the country is headed in the wrong direction and even spiraling out of control.
+The president got a boost late last week with a better-than-expected jobs report, but he's struggling to show consistent leadership on multiple fronts, including the nationwide protests against police brutality.

 Meanwhile, former Vice President Joe Biden met with Floyd's family Monday, according to a photo posted on Twitter by the Rev. Al Sharpton.
 Biden will provide a video message for Floyd's funeral service.
 Previous memorials have taken place in Minneapolis and Raeford, North Carolina, near where Floyd was born.

-The memorial service drew the families of black victims in other high-profile killings whose names have become seared in America's conversation over race - among them Eric Garner, Michael Brown, Ahmaud Arbery and Trayvon Martin.
+The memorials have drawn the families of black victims in other high-profile killings whose names have become seared into America's conversations on race -- among them Eric Garner, Michael Brown, Ahmaud Arbery and Trayvon Martin.

 For 14 nights, hundreds of thousands of people have taken to the streets in protest of police brutality and racial inequality.
-Cities imposed curfews as several protests last week were marred by spasms of arson, assaults and smash-and-grab raids on businesses.
+Cities imposed curfews as some of the demonstrations were later marred by spasms of arson, assaults and smash-and-grab raids on businesses.
 More than 10,000 people have been arrested around the country, according to reports tracked by The Associated Press.

 Four Minneapolis officers were charged in connection with Floyd's death, which was captured on video by bystanders, who begged police to stop hurting him.